My Little Eye: Home media

-My Little Eye is available on DVD from MCA/Universal Home Video with most of the special features available on the Region 2 Special Edition including a filmmakers' commentary and deleted scenes.
+My Little Eye was released on DVD from Universal Pictures with most of the special features available on the Region 2 Special Edition, including a filmmakers' commentary and deleted scenes.
 There is an audio mode "Conversations of the Company (Eavesdropping Audio Track)" which allows the viewer to listen to the radio conversations between the members of the company: Travis and "the cop".
 However, during this mode, the viewer cannot hear all of the dialogue of the cast in the scene.
 A UK release contains a 'Special Mode' where viewers see the film from the perspective of an internet subscriber, and more extra features become unlocked as the film goes on.
-You can watch other things going on in 'the house' in real time to what's happening in the film.
+The viewer can watch other things going on in 'the house' in real time to the film's events.

 Reception

-The film received polarized but positive reviews and holds 67% on Rotten Tomatoes based on 21 reviews, with an average score of 5.2/10.
+The film received generally positive reviews and holds 70% on Rotten Tomatoes based on 23 reviews, with an average score of 5.4/10.